-The Company has an unrecognised deferred tax asset of £151,000 (2018: £693,000) based on a prospective corporation tax rate of 17% (2018: 17%).
-The UK corporation tax rate is enacted to fall to 17% effective on 1st April 2020.
-The deferred tax asset has reduced due to the cumulative excess of taxable income over deductible expenses.
+The Company has an unrecognised deferred tax asset of £423,000 (2019: £151,000) based on a prospective corporation tax rate of 19% (2019: 17%).
+The deferred tax asset has arisen due to the cumulative excess of deductible expenses over taxable income.
 Given the composition of the Company's portfolio, it is not likely that this asset will be utilised in the foreseeable future and therefore no asset has been recognised in the financial statements.